A.S.P. Towers

-They were among the first residential high-rises in Iran and have housed some of the most well-known Iranian figures over the years, including Amir-Abbas Hoveida, a prime-minister of Mohammad Reza Pahlavi.
-The construction was carried out by A.S.P construction company.
-The construction is believed to have started in mid-1960s.
-The complex consists of three buildings which are named A, B and C. The building named A is the greatest and the most luxurious in the complex.
+They were among the first residential high-rises in Iran and have housed some of the most well-known Iranian figures over the years, including Amir-Abbas Hoveyda, prime-minister under Mohammad Reza Pahlavi.
+The construction was carried out by A.S.P construction company and is believed to have started in the mid-1960s.
+The complex consists of three buildings named A, B, and C, with building A being the most luxurious of the three.

 The panoramic view of the three buildings includes the Alborz Mountain Range and the Damavand peak to the east and the Milad Tower to the west.
-They have been a landmark of Tehran and a major point in the city's skyline since being completed in 1976, The towers were inaugurated by the then Empress of Iran Farah Diba in the same year.
+They have been a landmark of Tehran and a major point in the city's skyline since being completed in 1976.
+The towers were inaugurated by the then Shahbanu of Iran, Farah Pahlavi, in the same year.

 Current use

 The complex is still occupied and used today, with staggering prices for apartments inside the towers.
 The complex includes a gym, a kindergarten and a swimming pool.

-Dozens of coffee shops, restaurants and stores are located on the ground floor of the complex which are accessible by the public.
+Dozens of cafes, restaurants, and stores are located on the ground floor of the complex and are accessible to the public.